sgbaik-decaf/portfolio/README.md

 # Hello World!

-This is a simple portfolio/repo for **94-870 *Telling Stories with Data* at Carnegie Mellon**, potentially developable into my personal use.
+This is a simple portfolio/repo for my data visualizations and codes.

-A link to the `main`, live page is [https://sgbaik-decaf.github.io/portfolio](https://sgbaik-decaf.github.io/portfolio)
+Click [HERE](https://sgbaik-decaf.github.io/portfolio/main.html) to return to `main` page of my repo.

-Click the blue `portfolio` button to return to `main`.
+You can also click the blue `portfolio` button to return to `main`.

+The link to the `main` is [https://sgbaik-decaf.github.io/portfolio](https://sgbaik-decaf.github.io/portfolio).

-Here's a link to a second page for future use (enjoy the void!) [https://sgbaik-decaf.github.io/portfolio/newpage](https://sgbaik-decaf.github.io/portfolio/newpage)
+Here's a link to a second page for future use.
+Enjoy the [void!](https://sgbaik-decaf.github.io/portfolio/newpage)

 # About Me

+> [!IMPORTANT]
+> My primary contact is seunggyb@andrew.cmu.edu.

+**FIRST NAME:**
-**First name:** Seung Gyu "sng-gyoo"
+- Seung Gyu "sng-gyoo"

+**GIVEN NAME:**
-**Last name:** Baik "beck"
+- Baik "beck"

+**PRONOUNS:**
-**Pronoun:** He/Him
+- He/Him

-> If you have trouble pronouncing my first name, you are welcome to call me by my last name.
+> *If convenient for you, you are welcome to call me by my last name.*

-I am in the **MS Public Policy and Management - Fast Track ('24)** program at Heinz College of Information Systems and Public Policy.
+**INTERESTS:**

-I am interested in smart sustainable mobility & supporting systems (i.e. control and dispatch systems for delivery robots)
+- I am interested in smart sustainable mobility & supporting systems (i.e. control and dispatch systems for delivery robots)

-I wish to be a systems analyst in the autonomous delivery industry.
+- I am a systems analyst aspirant in the autonomous micromobility industry.

 # Bio